-What if I really want to do the Three Year Track, but I’m not interested in Family Medicine or Pediatrics for my specialty?
+What if I really want to do the MD in 3, but I’m not interested in Family Medicine or Pediatrics for my specialty?

 At this time, Family Medicine and Pediatrics are the only options available.
 For other specialties, you need to do the traditional curriculum.

-Can I do the Three Year Track alongside another track, such as the rural pathway or the global health track?
+Can I do the MD in 3 alongside another track, such as the rural pathway or the global health track?

 Possibly.
 If there are conflicting requirements, contact the director of the other track to ask if there is any flexibility in that track’s requirements.
-The curriculum and requirements of the Three Year Track are NOT flexible.
+The curriculum and requirements of the MD in 3 are NOT flexible.